The Cost To Frame A House In 2023

 House Square Footage

-Home designs with an abundance of roof lines, corners and extra slopes and valleys are going to be more expensive than a conventional home.
+Home designs with an abundance of roof lines, corners, extra slopes and extra valleys are going to be more expensive than a single-family home with a basic design.
 This is because these more complex add-ons require more materials and take more time to build.

 Commercial And Residential Framing Costs